-Teacher Development Research: Annotated Bibliography
+Teacher Development Research Review: Annotated Bibliography

 Accomplished California Teachers (2012).
 Promoting Quality Teaching: New Approaches to Compensation and Career Pathways (PDF).
 Stanford, CA: National Board Resource Center, Stanford University.
 This report reviews the research and theory-based recommendations for education leaders to use in developing systems of teacher advancement that promote student learning and educational opportunity.
 The report provides vivid descriptions of teacher leadership roles and emphasizes the need to support effective teaching in all education contexts, as well as the highest-needs contexts, such as economically disadvantaged schools and correctional facilities.